 Restructuring provisions are recognised when the Group has prepared a detailed restructuring plan and has begun to implement the plan or has announced it.

 The measurement of aircraft maintenance provisions requires management judgement especially related to timing of maintenance events and valuation of maintenance costs occurring in the future.
 The future maintenance costs and their timing are dependent on, for example, how future traffic plans actually realise, the market price development of maintenance costs and the actual condition of the aircraft at the time of the maintenance event.
 The ultimate duration of COVID-19 pandemic may have impact on the level of future maintenance expenses, which could cause the actual outcome to differ from the estimates currently made.

 Fleet and other fixed assets and leasing arrangements includes notes particularly related to the aircraft fleet.
 Notes related to the aircraft operated by the Group are combined in this section so that the general view of the fleet is easier to understand.
 In addition to owned aircraft, the notes cover leased aircraft under different kinds of aircraft lease arrangements.

 The assets owned and leased by Finnair consist mostly of aircraft operated by Finnair and Norra.
-In 2019, the owned aircraft is 47 (42) and leased 36 (39).
-More detailed information regarding the owned aircraft is found in note 2.1 and regarding the leased aircraft in note 2.2.
+In 2020, the number of owned aircraft was 41 (45) and leased 43 (38).
+As at the end of 2021, four narrow-body aircraft were recognised as assets held for sale.

 2 Fleet and other fixed assets and leasing arrangements (extract 2)